 Our heritage is our heart-beat.
 St Margaret's Berwick Grammar has been continuously educating and nurturing young people of character since 1926.

-In 1947 the School was purchased by parents and Old Girls from Miss Gipson, who retired.
+In 1947 the School was purchased by parents and Old Girls from Miss Gipson, who retired and the School was incorporated and the first School Council was established in 1948.

-In 2009, following growth of demand, the school expanded launching a purpose-built boys School on a dedicated 20-acre plot of land on Tiverndale Road, Officer, 7km down the road from St Margaret’s Berwick Campus.
+In 2009, following growth of demand, the school expanded, launching a purpose-built boys School, Berwick Grammar, on a dedicated 20-acre campus on Tivendale Road, Officer, 7km down the road from St Margaret’s Berwick Campus.
 The selection of land and the building process was chosen to allow space for the boys to move and to grow with extensive provision for sporting facilities.

-In 2021 the schools were formally brought together under a new operating name St Margaret’s Berwick Grammar and a new visual identity designed to bring the community together.
+In 2021 the schools were formally brought together under a new operating name St Margaret’s Berwick Grammar, with a new Diamond Education Model and a new visual identity designed to bring the community together.

 Principals: